-- answered 'yes' to any question within Part A of the Tuberculosis (TB) Assessment Tool, or - has undertaken TB screening and has a positive test for latent TB infection.
+- answered 'Yes' to any question within Part A of the Tuberculosis (TB) Assessment Tool, or - has undertaken TB screening and has a positive test for latent TB infection (note exception for workers previously compliant in Section 2.4 Tuberculosis assessment, Table 2).

 TB clinical review is to be undertaken only within designated TB services/ chest clinics by clinicians experienced in the management of TB.
-TB services/ chest clinics will provide a summary of TB clinical review to document compliance or temporary compliance back to the referrer and/ or the Worker, or VaxLink may be updated directly.
+TB services/ chest clinics will provide a summary of TB clinical review to document compliance or temporary compliance back to the referrer and/ or the worker, or VaxLink may be updated directly.